FrancescoDiSalesGithub/PrettyPrint/README.md

 * http://localhost:9876/xml => does a xml pretty print
 * http://localhost:9876/json => does a json pretty print

-The first one accepts as content-type application/xml The second one accepts as content-type application/json
+The first one is a POST method and accepts as content-type application/xml The second one is a POST method and accepts as content-type application/json